epfl-ada/ada-2023-project-adacadabra1000101/README.md

 - [WikiData](https://query.wikidata.org/sparql): We use WikiData to convert our ActorEthnicities values from keys to usable, readable strings.

 ## Methods
-### 1) Clustering Algorithm
+### 1) Supervised Machine Learning for Classification
-We use a clustering algorithm to regroup similar tropes and ethnicities together.
-This will allow for better data visualization as there will be more data per trope cluster.
+We want to find the function, y=F(X), that links the actor's features to the character trope played.
+We are given input/output pairs (X, y) with y the class labels and X the list of actor features, both continous and categorical. <br>

-### 2)
+### 2) Network Analysis
-How does the alignment between casting choices and ideal character portrayals impact a movie's box office success?
-In other words, does closer adherence to the perfect casting choice correlate with higher revenue, while deviation from the ideal casting leads to lower financial returns?
+We use this method to better visualise the links between our actor features and our variables of interest (box office success, decades of release, character tropes).
+We will decide on the best model to use based on our research questions and our choice will be described in P3 Milestone.
+Should we choose k-NN for example, we would choose a meaningful similarity metric in function of our image dataset.<br>

+### 3) T-Tests
+We will use hypothesis testing to test if two or more tropes are similar in terms of features.
+We will perform a standard t-test, comparing the measn of the value of both group.

 ### Part 1: Exploring and pre-processing the data
-We are given a series of datasets in this corpus, with the metadata and tv tropes cluster being the data of most interest for us.
-This metadata is comprised of two dataframes, the movie metadata and the characters metadata.
-As indicated in the CMU Movie Summary Corpus ReadMe, these two dataframes have a many variables.
+We identify the datasets of interest: *movies.metadata.tsv*, *characters.metadata.tsv* and *tvtropes.clusters.txt*.
 Let us first identify the variables of interest for our story. <br>
 - *Movie metadata: Wiki_movieID, Movie Name, Release Date, Box Office, Genres* <br>
 - *Character metadata: Wiki_movieID, Release Date, Character Name, Gender, Height, Ethinicity, Actor Name, Age at Movie Release* <br>

 **Step 1: Movie and Characters MetaData** <br>
-    - We plot our variables of interest to visualise the coherence of our data before fixing any errors. <br>
+    - We plot our variables of interest to visualise distributions, range and/or aberrant outliers. <br>
-    - We analyse the percentage of missing data, giving us insight on the datasets we should use to complete our study. <br>
+    - We analyse the percentage of missing data, giving us insight on how to complete them . <br>
     - We merge movies.metadata.tsv with characters.metadata.tsv to associate the characters with their respective genres, movie box office revenue and decade of release. <br>

 **Step 2: TV Tropes** <br>
     - We pre-process our tvtropes.clusters.txt file and merge it with our merged character & movies metadata.
 We identify 501 character tropes with 72 unique tropes. <br>
-    - We merge TV Tropes with Movie and Character MetaData. <br>
-    - We complete key missing data. <br>
+    - We complete key missing data such as Actor Age which we calculate using DOB and Release Date <br>
+    - Using WikiData, we convert the ethnicity labels to readable strings. <br>
-    - We visualise our data and further filter it by grouping tropes and ethnicities together. <br>
+    - We filter it by grouping tropes and ethnicities together before visualizing it. <br>
+    - We do univariate and bivariate exploratory data analysis for our variables of interest. <br>

 **Step 3: Extracting Actor Images** <br>
     - We extract the 350 actor images from [The Movie Database](https://www.themoviedb.org/) to create the Actor_image.csv dataset. <br>
     - We generated a personal API to extract the images URL and store them in a csv file with corresponding actor names.
 We will use Dlib, a widely used pre-trained facial landmark detector to identify 68 key points on the face, storing them as pairs of coordinates.
 They will in turn used to derive additional features that we will link to the actors for our study.
 [Dlib annotations emphasize the importance of resolution and head pose accuracy in landmark placement.
 Illumination, quality, and color have a relatively minor impact](https://essay.utwente.nl/86867/1/Meijerink_BA_EEMCS.pdf). <br>
     <p align = "center">
         <img src = "https://github.com/epfl-ada/ada-2023-project-adacadabra1000101/assets/145772112/a8839649-0450-4d0d-9b08-e1fdbca23b2e.png" width = "400" height = "400"> <br>
     </p>
     - Despite having high-quality images and a well-trained model, we still encounter head pose challenges.
 In the upcoming steps, we will explore methods to rotate a 3D face to a pose comparable to a standard face.
-From these standardized images, we will extract facial landmarks to enhance the performance of the chosen model.
-Additionally, the features calculated from the landmarks we will address proportional considerations, as length between landmarks does not provide information as we do not have a reference length.
+From these standardized images, we will extract facial landmarks to enhance the performance of the chosen model. <br>

 ### Part 2: Facial Image Analysis
 **Step 4: Extracting Facial Features** <br>
-    - We extract the facial features of our actor images using a facial recognition algorithm. <br>
+    - We use the extracted coordinates to derive additional facial features of our actor images.<br>
+    - Our continuous features are calculated from the landmarks.
+We will address proportional considerations when comparing actor images, as length between landmarks does not provide information without a reference length. <br>
+    - Proportionality also has the side benefit of normalizing our values. <br>

 **Step 5: Analysing and Selecting Facial Features** <br>
-    - We analyse and select the facial features that are most pertinent to our study. <br>
+    - We analyse and select the facial features that are most pertinent to our study, by correlating them with our tropes-character-movies data. <br>
+    - We re-extract more features once the head-pose accuracy issue has been fixed. <br>

-### Part 3: Clustering our data
+### Part 3: Classifying our data
-**Step 4: Clustering Facial Features** <br>
+**Step 6: Putting all the features together** <br>
-    - We cluster the similar facial features we identified earlier together. <br>
+    - We put all the features, obtained from tropes-character-movies and the facial image analysis. <br>
+    - We filter the features, keeping only the most important. <br>
+    - We select a model and tune its parameters <br>

 ### Part 4: Data Analysis
-**Step 5: Correlating with our tropes-characters-movies dataset** <br>
-    - We correlate the obtained facial features with the other features given to us by CMU Movie Summary Corpus, to identify feature trends in function of character tropes.<br>

-**Step 6: Analysis** <br>
+**Step 7: Analysis** <br>
     - We analyse our data and find answers to our research questions. <br>

 ### Part 5: Story-Telling
-**Step 7: Web Design** <br>
+**Step 8: Web Design** <br>
     - We use our findings to create our story on the webpage. <br>

 ### Part 6: When the fun *finally* begins
-**Step 8: Adding our own images** <br>
+**Step 9: Adding our own images** <br>
     - We add our own images and use what we found earlier to determine what character trope would suit each of us best. <br>

 ***BONUS step: Adding an interactive feature*** <br>